kpace-usgs/GAMA-results/readme.md

 - when this.buildTrendLayer() is called in mapDiv.vue, filter the layer by this.trendIndex()
 - trend popup doesn't have to run separate query
 - populate trend options from the server instead of being hand-coded into menu and map logic (in getData.vue and buildDefs.js).
 Instead on mount the app component should get unique StudyType values and use those to fill in the map and the logic.
+- layering order of results with no detects or domestic well types